Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Ball screw linear actuators consist of a ball screw, a train of recirculating ball bearings, a ball nut and a cover tube or housing that attaches to the load, which is attached to the end of the ball screw and unsupported.
 The ball bearings travel in opposed, hardened rod tracks or grooves that are cut out inside of the axially translating ball nut at a particular helix angle using a belt, direct, or worm gear drive.

-Ball screw linear actuators are used in aviation and missile production as well as medical and laboratory equipment.
-They can be found in the pump of blood separation devices and dialysis machines.
-They convert a motor‘s torque into thrust and can handle higher dynamic loads.
+Ball screw linear actuators are employed in industries such as aviation, missile production, and medical equipment.
+They are commonly used in blood separation devices and dialysis machines.
+These actuators convert a motor's torque into linear thrust and are capable of handling higher dynamic loads efficiently.

 Miniature Linear Actuators

-Miniature, micro, or mini linear actuators are used as part of motion control systems and are computer controlled.
-They have a small volume and stroke with a size of 150 mm (5 in) to 1500 mm (59 in) making them compact and convenient to install.
+Miniature, micro, or mini linear actuators are integral to motion control systems and are typically computer-controlled.
+They feature a compact design with sizes ranging from 150 mm (5 in) to 1500 mm (59 in) in stroke length, making them easy to install in tight spaces.

 The stroke of a miniature linear actuator is less than one in. or 10 mm to 59 in or 1500 mm.
 Though those are standard sizes, custom versions can be manufactured for special applications.
 The 10 mm version has been used for the manufacture of toys.